mir-m-abdullah/mir-m-abdullah/README.md

   This project involved developing and implementing CNN models on thoracic radiological images to predict various pathologies, with a focus on improving model accuracy through the use of binary classification models based on age and gender, as well as pre-processing filters on images, resulting in a final accuracy of 89.2%.

-  [Project Title]: A brief description of the project and the technologies used.

 Contact:

   Email: mirabdullah@vt.edu